Kate Middleton’s Easter Pumps Were Perfect to Curtsey to Queen Elizabeth II

-Kate Middleton celebrated Easter with the Royal family in her go-to pumps by L.K.
-Bennett and another familiar piece from her wardrobe, a bespoke Catherine Walker coat.
+Kate Middleton celebrated Easter with the Royal family in her go-to pumps by Rupert Sanderson and another familiar piece from her wardrobe, a bespoke Catherine Walker coat.

 The Duchess of Cambridge stepped out in the Fern nude heels style alongside her husband, Prince William, as they made their way to a holiday church service at Windsor Castle in the U.K.

-Featuring a pointed-toe profile and a 4-inch heel, he versatile trench nude leather pumps retail for $345 on Lkbennett.com.
+Featuring a pointed-toe profile and a 4-inch heel, the versatile pumps by the British label retails for $675 in another color online.

 She completed the look with a satin hat and large pearl earrings; her hair was styled in a chignon with a chic hat perched on top.

-During the Royal tour of Canada last year, Middleton wore the same coat and pumps on her final day.
+During the Royal tour of Canada last year, Middleton wore the same coat on her final day.

 The Duchess curtsied for Queen Elizabeth, who had on a pastel green-blue coat over a floral-print dress teamed with sensible black pumps that had a short heel.